 Creative advertising is one form of advertising where creativity most literally seeps off the page – it makes us think.
 Throughout the day, we’re constantly exposed to all kinds of ads.
 They’re on our screens, our TVs, on the road and trail us throughout our commutes.
-Research shows that as little as 3% of all the ads leave a long lasting impression.
-This is the gold spot that creative advertising falls into.
-We searched the web to collect some of the most creative print ads so that you can get inspired and perhaps inject some of the creativity into your portfolio.
+Research shows that as little as 3% of all the ads leave a long-lasting impression.
+This is the gold spot that creative ads fall into.
+We searched the web to collect some of the most creative print ads so that you can get inspired and perhaps inject some of the creativity into your portfolio or commercial projects.

-What you will likely find striking is the fact that some of these ads are so clever and well thought out that you (the audience) can immediately relate and appreciate the bigger picture.
-With creative advertising, marketers appeal to our intellect and our sense of humor as opposed to provoking ads that are there to simply grab attention.
+What you will likely find striking is the fact that some of these advertisement ideas are so clever and well thought out that you (and the audience) can immediately relate and appreciate the bigger picture.
+With creative ads, marketers appeal to our intellect and our sense of humor as opposed to provoking ads that are there to simply grab attention.

-The reason why this is an interesting topic for stock photographers is because our database is available to graphic designers, advertisers and other professionals that are on the lookout for visuals.
+The reason why this is an interesting topic for stock photographers is because our database is available to graphic designers, advertisers, and other professionals that are on the lookout for visuals.
 Add a new spin to your portfolio, and you’ve got clients.
-Here are some lessons we’ve learned from creative advertising over the years.
+Here are some lessons we’ve learned from creative ads over the years.

 Although this is more of a beautiful illustration, this ad was created by Saatchi & Saatchi and done to promote the Schusev State Museum of Architecture.
 The whole ad campaign shows photographs of famous landmarks only to unravel whole worlds below them.
 The tagline for the campaign is ‘Discover the full story’.

 As a stock photographer, the first lesson to be extracted here is showing fragments of a story with a bigger picture in mind.
-In this way, you have to adapt showing instead of telling.
-This campaign is powerful and it exists because there is a photograph and a concept.
+In this way, you have to adapt to showing instead of telling.
+This campaign is powerful and it exists because there is a photography idea, a concept, and flawless retouching.

-Some ads make us wonder, others cause us to marvel.
+Some cool ads make us wonder, others cause us to marvel.
 With a little bit of digital manipulation, you can tell a story in one shot.
 One stock photographer, John Wilhelm, uses this tactic.
-He utilizes his post production skills to tell whole stories in one shot.
+He utilizes his post-production skills to tell whole stories in one shot.

 This is a touching ad featuring a family of 3 in an animal adoption ad.
 This is the best example of layered meanings and clever composition.
-For one, you can always count on the furry friends to appeal to the masses and a composition like this one is sure to stick to the audience.
+For one, you can always count on the furry friends to appeal to the masses and a composition like this one is sure to captivate audiences.

-We can all agree that advertising is serious business, as is stock photography.
 Without being ironic, you can bring some humor to your photo shoots.
-This ad might not be the most artistic or stunning campaign but it does grab attention.
-It’s captivating for all the right reasons, it makes us laugh.
+This cool ad might not be the most artistic or stunning campaign but it does grab attention.
+It’s captivating for all the right reasons, and it makes us laugh.

-This quirkiness will make your clients stop.
-This is precisely the reaction the advertising agency Duval Guillaume were going for.
-The message of the ad is ‘Reality sucks’, and surely you see all the elements add up in the add – the imperfect weather, mediocre boat and a very unfortunate accident.
-By far, not the romanticizes scene we’re used to seeing on screen.
+This kind of quirkiness will make your clients stop.
+This is precisely the reaction the advertising agency Duval Guillaume was going for.
+The message of this iconic ad is ‘Reality sucks’, and surely you see all the elements add up in the ad – the imperfect weather, mediocre boat, and a very unfortunate accident.
+By far, not the romanticized scene we’re used to seeing on screen.

 A lesson to learn for stock photographers.
 For stock photographers, humor can be your best weapon.
 Learn to use it right and you will boost your portfolio.
-It’s a call to get more creative and harvest something ‘more’ from your photo shoots.
+It’s a call to get more creative and harvest something ‘more’ from your photoshoots.
 Have some spare time?
 Try a humorous take on your scene.
 For other ironic advertisement examples search for ‘You Eat What You Touch’ campaign by Lifebuoy Hand Wash or Pepsi Light trucks’ design.

-If we talk about execution, this Rolling Stone add is a brilliant example.
-With a tag line, ‘We are made of rock,’, the ethos, product and attitude is really translated using one image.
+If we talk about execution, this Rolling Stone ad is a brilliant example.
+With a tagline, ‘We are made of rock’, the ethos, product and attitude is really translated using one image.
 Note the simplicity in the actual shot – it’s all that’s needed to make a resemblance to an instrument.
 At the same time, there is a deep understanding of the target audience behind creative ads like this one.

 Our eyes are quickly drawn to patterns.
-The way our brain function simply makes us attracted to them.
-The reason why breaking a pattern is so effective is because our eyes become accustomed to a pattern quickly so when you break it, the element stands out like an eyesore (but a good one in this case.)
+The way our brain functions simply makes us attracted to them.
+The reason why breaking a pattern is so effective is because our eyes become accustomed to a pattern quickly so when you break it, the element stands out like an eyesore (but a good one in this case).

 This is a simple, yet very effective concept that was used by the Volkswagen ad campaign.
-The tag line is ‘A bad part affects the entire system.’
-It’s as simple as a line up of people and one rebel in this shot, but it makes a point.
+The photography ad tagline is ‘A bad part affects the entire system.’
+It’s as simple as a line up of people and one rebel in this shot but it makes a point.